Mimeo/SendWithUs.Client/README.md

 ### Rendering Templates

 To render a template, you must instantiate a `RenderRequest` object to pass to `SendWithUsClient.RenderAsync`.
-A `RenderRequest` must have values for `TemplateId` and `Data`.
-All other properties are optional.
+A `RenderRequest` must have a value for `TemplateId`.
+All other properties are optional, although it's probably not very useful to omit the `Data` property.

-The data passed to `RenderRequest` can be any CLR object, as long as it serializes as a JSON object.
+The value of `RenderRequest.Data` can be any CLR object, as long as it serializes as a JSON object.

 #### Example